Struggling to add lift, oomph and body to fine, poker straight hair?

 All those tiny bristles found on your rollers which help hold them in place so well are just tangles waiting to happen when you go to take them out.
 Or worse they get stuck.

-The way to avoid this is take your time and unwind then S-L-O-W-L-Y one at a time.
+The way to avoid this is take your time and unwind them S-L-O-W-L-Y one at a time.
 Never yank them out in one go.
+Unless you like wasting time getting them unstuck!

 Tip Worth Trying: Unroll the curler just enough so you can grab your hair at the roots.
 Then slide the roller down the section and out instead of unrolling it.